AmalMattyAntony/basic-react-chatbot/README.md

 This is a basic react chatbot app made using [react-chatbot-kit](https://fredrikoseberg.github.io/react-chatbot-kit-docs/) and uses [hugging face inference API] (https://huggingface.co/docs/api-inference) for the backend.

+Get a token following the steps [here](https://huggingface.co/docs/api-inference/quicktour) and set it .env (refer .sample-env)

 ### `npm start`

 Runs the app in the development mode.\